kchrismucheke/wc-acf-coupon-fields/README.md

 The custom ACF fields will be saved and displayed alongside the standard coupon information.

 ## Support:
-If you encounter any issues or have questions about the plugin, please reach out to the plugin author, Christopher Kiunye Mucheke, or submit an issue on the plugin's support forum.
+If you encounter any issues or have questions about the plugin, please reach out to the plugin author, or submit an issue on the GitHub repository.